Last Updated: 7/2/20 | July 2nd, 2020

-Every month, Kristin Addis from Be My Travel Muse writes a guest column featuring tips and advice on solo female travel.
-It’s an important topic I can’t adequately cover, so I brought in an expert to share her advice.
-This week, she shares her advice on traveling South Africa.
+Kristin Addis from Be My Travel Muse is an expert on on solo female travel.
+It’s an important topic I can’t adequately cover, so I brought her in to share her advice.
+In this post, she shares her advice on traveling South Africa.

 When I started planning my South Africa trip, a lot of questions went through my mind: